Kuper-Tech/sbmt-kafka_producer/README.md

 ## Auto configuration

-We recommend going through configuration and files creation with the following Rails generators.

-Each generator can be run using the `--help` option to learn more about the available arguments.
+We recommend going through the configuration and file creation process using the following Rails generators.
+Each generator can be run by using the `--help` option to learn more about the available arguments.

 ### Initial configuration